A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Case Study 1: FutureShorelines Project

 \subsection{Testing Operational Reliability: A Controlled Experiment}

 To isolate the impact of the dual-helix governance structure from general model capability, we conducted a controlled experiment.
 The objective was to determine whether externalized governance improves the operational reliability of the agent, or if providing the same information in a traditional prompt is sufficient.
+This experiment was designed to test the framework as a whole.

-We evaluated the agents on a complex, 5-step WebGIS dashboard refactoring workflow designed to perform an equivalent transformation to the case study described in Section~\ref{section-futureshorelines-refactor}, but operating in a fully autonomous mode without human-in-the-loop oversight.
-This workflow required the agents to independently navigate a 2,265-line monolithic legacy file to execute a sequence of five sequential steps.
+Unlike the human-guided refactoring described above (Section~\ref{section-futureshorelines-refactor}), which involved active human oversight, this experiment evaluated the agents on a complex, 5-step WebGIS dashboard refactoring workflow designed to perform an equivalent transformation but operating in a fully autonomous mode without human-in-the-loop oversight.
+This workflow required the agents to independently navigate a 2,432-line monolithic legacy file to execute a sequence of five sequential steps.
 The workflow steps and prompts are described in detail as Supplementary Material~\ref{supplementary-workflow} and summarized below:

 \begin{enumerate} \item Extracting information to create a centralized configuration module (i.e. \texttt{config.js}) \item Migrating chart logic into a \texttt{ChartManager} class \item Refactoring map initialization into a \texttt{MapManager} class \item Refactoring UI interactions with accessibility support and \item Generating technical documentation \end{enumerate}